teamie-chat/client/README.md

   gulp build
   ```

-- To preview changes, you can use the demo application.
-If you have the development web server running, you can access the release version of the demo at [http://localhost:12044/release/demo/index.html](http://localhost:12044/release/demo/index.html) and the development version at [http://localhost:12044/src/demo/index.html](http://localhost:12044/src/demo/index.html).
+- You can access the release version of the Demo from [here](http://localhost:12044/release/demo/index.html) and the development version from [here](http://localhost:12044/src/demo/index.html).